 - 3.1.
-Points will be awarded for each competition in the series as per the table above. - 3.2.
+With the exemption of condition 5.7 of the Junior Rider Series Conditions, pPoints will be awarded for each competition in the series as per the table above - 3.2.
 Rating of Events: - 3.3.
-A Premier show must run all series Classes with the exception of the Tertiary Series.
+A Premier show must run all series Classes with the exception of the University Tertiary Series.
 A Premier may only run one Grand Prix (Premier League/World Cup) with the exception of the National Championships, HOY and Series Final Show. - 3.3.1.
 Officials will be approved by ESNZ Jumping in consultation with the Organising Committees in the case of Premier events. - 3.3.2.
 The ESNZ Jumping Board may in particular circumstances and on application make exceptions to these requirements. - 3.4.
 Points won by competitors or horses that are placed equal are added and divided equally.
-Fractions of 0.5 or more are rounded up; fractions of less than 0.5 are rounded down. - 3.5.
+Fractions of 0.5 or more are rounded up; fractions of less than 0.5 are rounded down - 3.5.
 Events which do not stage a Horse Grand Prix, may still be a Series Event and stage other Series competitions. - 3.6.
 Where Article 238.1.1 (Table A1) with one jump-off competitions are used in the Breeding Series, the points will be awarded on the following basis: